Gloucester and Cheltenham Tramroad: History

 The priority was considered to be connecting the Leckhampton quarries to Cheltenham and this was given the greatest attention.
 The branch was built to reach Charles Brandon Trye's quarries on the hill that were already active and to connect with the owner's own existing tramways.
 The railway terminated at the foot of Leckhampton Hill, and Trye's own tramway continued from there.
 It was opened for mineral traffic on 2 July 1810.
 Trye's tramway had gradients of 1 in 35, and near the top three rope-worked incline planes.
 Several alternative inclined planes were made as the working face receded.

 The company now concentrated on finishing the main line by connecting to the River Severn at Gloucester, at Naight Wharf.
 This was accomplished on 4 June 1811, and the entire route was opened.
-The Company was short of money, however, and an Act of 12 May 1815 was obtained to raise a further £15,000 to clear a debt.
+The company was short of money, however, and the Gloucester and Cheltenham Railway Act 1815 (55 Geo.
+3. c. xli) of 12 May was obtained to raise a further £15,000 to clear a debt.

 A steam locomotive was tried out on the line in 1831 or 1832.
 At this period several attempts had been made elsewhere to operate steam engines on plateways.
 The plates were very weak in bending, and incapable of supporting heavy loads, and the trials elsewhere usually resulted in broken tramplates, quite apart from the doubtful technical effectiveness of the primitive locomotives of the times.
 There was a considerable road passenger traffic between Cheltenham and Gloucester at the time, and it was considered that passengers might be carried on the line if locomotive operation was introduced.
 The engine Royal William was acquired for the purpose.
 Built at the Neath Abbey Ironworks, it was an 0-6-0 tender engine with bell crank connection from vertical cylinders to the connecting rods.
 The boiler had vertical water-tubes, similar to a Galloway boiler, and a number of unproven technical details.

 The engine was tried out on the line, and catastrophic breakage and displacement of the tramplates resulted.
-Wrought iron tramplates were laid in places about this time, and the Company actively considered conversion of the line to an edge railway, but the numerous traders on the line would have objected strongly.
+Wrought iron tramplates were laid in places about this time, and the company actively considered conversion of the line to an edge railway, but the numerous traders on the line would have objected strongly.